 Is it OK to Take It Every Day?

-If your body needs it, then you can certainly take protein powder every day.
-It’s important to know how much whey protein powder a day you need to ensure that you get enough.
+Yes, if your body needs it, then you can certainly take protein powder every day.

 Protein supplements should be viewed as an additional source of nutrients and not necessarily your only source for energy.